 Expanded Attack Surface

-The attack surface is defined by three key properties:
+The attack surface is defined by three properties:

 🤖 Autonomy

-Autonomy means agents can make decisions without real-time human approval.
-This creates significant operational efficiency but simultaneously opens the door for unintended or malicious actions at machine scale and speed.
-Autonomy enables agents to respond rapidly to changing conditions and execute complex workflows without human bottlenecks.
-But compromised agents can cause substantial damage before human operators can intervene.
+Agents make decisions without real-time human approval.
+Operational efficiency?
+Tremendous.
+But this simultaneously opens doors for unintended or malicious actions at machine scale and speed that can cause substantial damage before human operators even notice something's wrong.

 Reach through tools and API connections serves as direct conduits to critical enterprise systems.
-Agents get the same level of access as the users they represent or the systems they're integrated with.
-This extensive reach means that a compromised agent essentially equals a compromised user with potentially broad permissions across multiple systems.
-This creates the possibility for lateral movement and privilege escalation that attackers could exploit to access sensitive data or critical infrastructure.
+Agents get the same access as the users they represent or the systems they're integrated with.
+A compromised agent equals a compromised user with potentially broad permissions across multiple systems, creating possibilities for lateral movement and privilege escalation that attackers exploit to access sensitive data or critical infrastructure.

-LLM Reasoning Engine problems stem from the inherently probabilistic nature of Large Language Models.
-They're not deterministic like traditional software, creating unpredictability that can be both beneficial for handling novel situations and dangerous when consistency is required.
-These systems remain susceptible to manipulation through carefully crafted inputs (prompts) that can alter their decision-making processes in subtle but significant ways.
-LLMs can hallucinate or make confidence errors that lead to flawed decisions, especially when dealing with edge cases or adversarial inputs designed to exploit these cognitive limitations.
+LLM Reasoning Engine problems stem from probabilistic nature.
+Large Language Models aren't deterministic like traditional software.
+Unpredictability?
+Both beneficial for handling novel situations and dangerous when consistency is required.
+These systems remain susceptible to manipulation through carefully crafted inputs that alter their decision-making processes in subtle but significant ways, and they can hallucinate or make confidence errors that lead to flawed decisions, especially with edge cases or adversarial inputs designed to exploit cognitive limitations.

 ⚠️ Attack Surface Scale